alexmu7/data-analysis-portfolio/README.md

 Hi, I’m Alex!
 I’m passionate about data analytics and currently working on projects to build my skills in data science and visualization.
 With experience in Power BI, SQL, and Python, I aim to uncover meaningful insights from data and present them in a clear, actionable way.
 I’m eager to apply my technical and analytical skills as an entry-level data analyst.

-In my free time, I enjoy exploring new tools and techniques in data analysis, and I’m always looking for opportunities to learn and grow.
-I’m driven by the challenge of solving problems with data and the satisfaction of delivering valuable insights.
+During my leisure time, I love experimenting with new data analysis tools and techniques, and I’m constantly seeking chances to expand my knowledge and skills.
+I’m motivated by the excitement of tackling data-related challenges and the fulfillment of providing meaningful insights.

 [My CV in pdf](path/to/your-cv.pdf)